zorro-del-caribe/ship-hold/doc/4_models.md

             /* columns ... */
         },
         relations:{
-           owners:h.BelongsToMany('Users','UsersAccounts,'accountId') // target model name, model name for the join table, column which references accounts in the join table
+           owners:h.BelongsToMany('Users','UsersAccounts','accountId') // target model name, model name for the join table, column which references accounts in the join table
         }
     };
  });